alis-exchange/build/docs/guides/how-to-guides/configure-your-IDE.md

 1. Follow the relevant <a href="https://www.jetbrains.com/go/download/" target="_blank">installation instructions</a> for your device.
 > Start off using the trial version.
 Notify your organisation to purchase a license for your account if this was not yet provided.
-2. In the IDE, open the _Preferences_ and navigate to _Plugins_.
+2. In the IDE, open the _Settings_ (⌘,) and navigate to _Plugins_.
 In the marketplace, search for and install the latest versions of the following plugins:

 <div>
     <img src='./img/configure-your-IDE-env-file.png' style='max-width: 180px'>